 Pivot to spindle distance is the only variable you actually need to know.
 It varies from turntable to turntable.
 Most record player manuals will give you a specification for effective length and overhang.
 Simply subtract overhang from effective length to get the pivot to spindle distance.
 Please note that actually measuring the distance may give you a more accurate result.

-There are several standards for the radii of the inner and outer grooves of an LP record.
+There are several standards for the radii of the inmost and outmost modulated (i.e. recorded) grooves of an LP record.
 Simply choose the standard you prefer:

 - DIN (IEC 98) is a German standard and will use the smallest inner groove radius (57.5 mm),

-But which of the three standards should you choose?
+But which of groove dimension standards should you choose?
 It depends on your records!
-Choosing a small inner groove radius will reduce tracking distortion a little up to that point.
-Beyond that point, distortion increases significantly.
+Tracking distortion will be minimized in the specified modulated area.
+This is particularly critical for the inner grooves, as distortion increases significantly beyond the inner null point.
 So measure a couple of records with a narrow dead wax and choose wisely.
+For easier measuring, you may print out our record ruler.

 - Stevenson optimizes for the least inner groove distortion at the expense of increased average distortion.

-- Baerwald (also known as Löfgren A) is generally considered to be the best compromise that reduces average distortion and keeps the distortion at the inner and outer grooves low.
+- Baerwald (also known as Löfgren A) is generally considered to be the best compromise that minimizes distortion across the record and keeps the distortion at the inner and outer grooves low.

-- Löfgren B will give you the lowest average distortion, but increased distortion at the inner and outer grooves.
+- Löfgren B will give you the lowest RMS distortion, but increased error at the inner and outer grooves.

-- AP™ is a tweaked Baerwald alignment with reduced tracking distortion at the inner grooves (where tracing distortion is a problem) and increased tracking distrotion at the outer grooves (where tracing distortion is low).
+- AP™ is our proprietary alignment with reduced tracking distortion at the inner grooves (where tracing distortion is a problem) and increased tracking distortion at the outer grooves (where tracing distortion is low).

 - custom allows you to set your own null points or calculate null points for a known geometry.
 This is particularly useful if you need to match the stock alignment of your turntable or if you would like to experiment.
 Note that when choosing this option, the groove specification setting will make no difference.

-Make your choices, generate a template by clicking the ‘calculate’ button and print out the arc protractor template at 100 % scale (to be set in the printing dialogue).
-The outer square should measure exactly 190 x 190 mm.
+Make your choices, calculate the specifications of your protractor or generate one right away by clicking on the buttons and print out the arc protractor template at 100 % scale (to be set in the printing dialogue).
+When printed, the outer square should measure exactly 190 x 190 mm.
 If it does not, it will be necessary to adjust the printer correction factors accordingly.

-You may also choose “Save as PDF” in the printing dialogue instead of a printer to download and save your custom phono cartridge alignment protractor to your hard drive.
-To save your alignment template for future use, you may also save it as a bookmark in your browser.
-All the parameters of your arc protractor are stored in the URL, allowing you to easily share your free template with other users of your turntable model.
+You may also choose "Save as PDF" in the printing dialogue instead of a printer to download and save your custom phono cartridge alignment protractor to your hard drive.
+Another way to save your alignment template for future use is to simply set a bookmark in your browser.
+All the parameters of your arc protractor are stored in its URL.
+To share your protractor with others, we recommend sharing the link to the calculation results instead of the protractor link, as this will allow for tweaking the printer scale settings.

 To protect your stylus, printing the template onto glossy photo paper is recommended.
-You may also put pieces of clear parcel tape to all points on which you lower your stylus, or laminate the alignment protractor.
+You may also stick pieces of clear parcel tape to all points to which you lower your stylus, or laminate the alignment protractor.

 Now cut or punch out the spindle hole as accurately as you can.
-Some prefer to perforate the outline of the spindle hole with a needle and then punch out the center.
+Some prefer to perforate the outline of the spindle hole with a needle and then punch out the center, others use a sharp knife and a straight edge or metal ruler.
+A great tool for this job is a 9/32″ or 7 mm hole punch [ADVERTISEMENT*: Buy a hole punch on Amazon].
 Cut off the excess paper along the dotted line and place the protractor on your turntable.

-If the slots in your headshell do not allow for setting the correct overhang, you will have to choose a different alignment with an overhang spec that is closer to the stock alignment of your turntable.
+If the slots in your headshell are too short for setting the correct overhang, you will have to choose a different alignment strategy with a shorter or longer overhang.

 If it turns out to be impossible for the stylus to trace the arc, your measurement of the pivot to spindle distance or the print scale may be off.

-Once the overhang is set, the protractor must not be moved anymore.
-Set the zenith angle by aligning the cartridge (or better: the cantilever) to either grid.
+Set the offset angle by aligning the cartridge body or cantilever to either grid.
 The stylus tip needs be lowered exactly to the center of the grid for a good result.
-Check alignment on the other grid and make sure that overhang has not changed.

-Do not forget to set the vertical tracking force and anti-skate back to the correct weight when you are done.
+Do not forget to set the vertical tracking force and anti-skate back to their correct values when you are done.